evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The vehicle supports fast DC charging with a maximum power of 140 kW.
 Charging from 0% to 100% takes approximately 66 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 85 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 74%.
 This results in an effective charging speed, including time lost, of 75 kW, with each charging session taking about 38 minutes and 39 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 30 kWh/100 km, the trip would take approximately 11 hours and 25 minutes.
-This journey would require five charging stops from 7% to 73%, with a total charging time of 185 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 245 kWh/100 km, the trip would take approximately 15 hours and 59 minutes.
+This journey would require 52 charging stops from 7% to 72%, with a total charging time of 1900 minutes.

 ### Onboard Charger